brycewray/astro-site-legacy/src/pages/posts/2021/08/1Password-hits-fan.md

 - On Android: [KeePass2Android](https://github.com/PhilippC/keepass2android/).
 - Synchronization across your devices: any cloud vendor will do as long as your devices can access individual files on it.
 This is one particular beauty of the KeePass way: all you're doing is sharing a KeePass-formatted file.
 You can use whichever vendor suits you.

 As for migrating existing credentials from 1Password: ah, well, that's a pain.
 (Remember what I said at the end of the original: it's best to pick a "way" and stay with it because inter-"way" migration gets ugly.)
-The best advice I can offer about that is Ryan Nickel's 2019 article, "[Migrating from 1Password to KeePassXC](https://ryannickel.com/html/migrating_from_1password_to_keepassxc.html)."
+The best advice I can offer about that is Ryan Nickel's 2019 article, “[Migrating from 1Password to KeePassXC](https://ryannickel.com/html/migrating_from_1password_to_keepassxc.html).”
 Follow his instructions to the letter and it'll work, but it still won't be easy and you'll find, as he correctly notes, a lot of post-migration cleanup to do.[^migration]

 [^migration]: To be fair, though, cleanup will be necessary even if you migrate between the offerings of two different **non**-KeePass way vendors.